anjumara07/bos-first-site/README.md

 # bos-first-site

-To Login this apartment website just use email and password which is written below :-
+To Login this website just use email and password which is written below :-
 <br />
 <br />
 Email : aa@gmail.com